 - For production environments, discuss your plans with your IBM Client representative or contact IBM Support.

-- For pilot environments, generate an activation key at https://jazz.net/products/clm/cm/get-key.
+- For pilot environments, generate an activation key using Enabling configurations in ELM 7.0.3 applications.

 - Activate configuration management in the QM, and RM applications.

-- Project area administrators must enable configuration management for the QM and RM project areas that will use it.
+- Project area administrators must enable configuration management for the QM and RM project areas that would use it.

 - After one QM or RM project area in a solution is enabled for configuration management, a Report Builder administrator must refresh the list of data sources.
 This action makes the LQE scoped by a configuration data source available for reporting on data in configurations.
 See Connecting to data sources.

-To read more about local configurations, global configurations, and using them together, see Configurations: Global and local.
+To read more about local configurations, global configurations, and how to use them together, see Configurations: Global and local.

-To read more about best practices, see Best practices for configuration management in CLM and the IBM Internet of Things Continuous Engineering Solution.
+To know more details, read about Best practices for configuration management in IBM Engineering Lifecycle Management (ELM).

-- For the task: if your project links to artifacts in other CLM applications, you must install the Link Index Provider supporting application.
-If you project will use global configurations, make sure you install the Link Index Provider and the Global Configuration Management applications.
+- For the ELM applications, you must install the Link Index Provider supporting application.
+If you project will use global configurations, make sure you install the Link Index Provider and GCM applications. task: if your project links to artifacts in other

 - For the task: this task refers to the process of understanding which development artifacts, such as code libraries, user interface, and so on, are affected by changes.
 In the CCM application, there is no tool to run to complete this task.